CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Discussion

 \subsection{Simulation Error of CXL-DMSim}

 We also analyzed the simulation error stats of CXL-DMSim for a large variety of workloads against the results on our hardware testbed.
-The collected error data is compared with that of other CXL simulators as depicted in Fig.~\ref{Fig:CXL-DMSim_simulation_error}.
-It can be seen that the minimum simulation error is 1.4\% for MERCI while the maximum goes to Viper.
-The averaged simulation error is measured at 4.1\% across all workloads in our experiments.
-CXL-DMSim exhibits the best accuracy in comparison to the two latest works Mess (6.0\%) and gem5Tune (6.2\%) as revealed in their respective papers \cite{Pouya_micro2024, gem5Tune}.
-The native gem5 shows the highest average error of 15.0\%\cite{Pouya_micro2024}.
+The collected error data is compared with that of other CXL simulators as depicted in Fig.~\ref{fig:CXL-DMSim_simulation_error}.
+It can be seen that the minimum simulation error is 1.9\% for MERCI, while the maximum goes to Viper.
+The averaged simulation error is measured at 3.4\% across all workloads in our experiments.
+CXL-DMSim exhibits the best accuracy in comparison to the two latest works Mess (6.0\%) and gem5Tune (6.2\%) as revealed in their respective papers \cite{mess, gem5Tune}.
+The native gem5 shows the highest average error of 15.0\% \cite{mess}.

 The sources of simulation errors for CXL-DMSim can be attributed to the cumulative effects of modeling inaccuracies in the entire system.
-These include but not limited to the following.
-(1) The CPU model lags behind of the latest CPU we used on our testbed.
-(2) The poor modeling of disk in gem5 when storage layers are involved, as can be observed with the increased errors for Viper when some data was pushed out to disk.
-Note that it is always a dilemma in pursuit of simulation accuracy and speed.
+These include but are not limited to the following.
+(1) The CPU model lags behind the latest CPU we used on our testbed.
+(2) The cache model accounts for a large part of errors, particularly when data volumes range from one to four times the LLC capacity.
+(3) The poor modeling of the disk in gem5 when storage layers are involved, as can be observed with the increased errors for Viper when some data was pushed out to disk.
+Note that it is always a dilemma in the pursuit of simulation accuracy and speed.